 Have a couple of copies made in case yours gets lost.
 Give one copy to the groom, one to your maid of honor, and a copy to anyone else that's responsible enough to help you keep things running smoothly.

 One of the biggest "I wish I had..." statements from past brides is that they would have hired a wedding coordinator, if not for the entire planning process then at least for day-of coordination.
 You don't want to be so busy worrying about the little details on your wedding day that you look back and realize you missed experiencing the fun side of everything.
 That alone makes hiring help worthy of a spot in your budget.

 Hopefully, those 10 tips will help to take away some of your wedding planning stress.
-Next week we will have a few more tips and tricks that you will find helpful closer to and on the wedding day.
+Our next blog will have a few more tips and tricks that you will find helpful closer to and on the wedding day.
 In the meantime, you can get a head start by browsing through our online wedding store to find inspiration, ideas, and fantastic items for your special day.

 ~ The WhereBridesGo.com Team